gannonprudhomme/Desktop-Control-Tablet/README.md

-# Desktop-Control-Tablet
+# Desktop Control Tablet
 [![Build Status](https://travis-ci.com/gannonprudhomme/Desktop-Control-Tablet.svg?branch=master)](https://travis-ci.com/gannonprudhomme/Desktop-Control-Tablet) <br>
 A Desktop Companion Tablet built to control my Windows 10 home computer with a Raspberry Pi and touch screen.
 Focuses on modularity and customizability to allow easy addition and swapping of "modules" and other components.
+Pairs with the [Companion Server](https://github.com/gannonprudhomme/Desktop-Control-Tablet-Server).

 ![Screenshot](screenshots/screenshot1.png)